 Providers must have appropriate equipment that can store vaccine and maintain proper conditions.

 All VFC providers must have an acceptable storage unit (listed below) prior to receiving vaccine.
 Providers that do not have an acceptable storage unit will not be shipped vaccine.

-Two types of storage units are acceptable:
+Currently acceptable storage units are: